Wild Coyote Farm

 Who we are looking for

-The ideal farm crew members have a high level of interest in learning how to run a profitable, small scale, locally based farm business.
+The ideal farm crew member has a high level of interest in organic farming and enjoys the work.
 Farming is often enjoyable work, but it needs to be done efficiently in any and all weather.
-Therefore, the ideal candidate will be strong, eager and quick to learn, and willing to engage in difficult responsibilities.
-In order to work with Wild Coyote Farm, you must be a self-starter, willing to grab a broom, or straighten up here and there if there are not specific responsibilities at any given time; being idle during work hours on the farm is not an option.
+Therefore, the ideal candidate will be strong, eager and quick to learn a wide variety of tasks, willing to engage in difficult responsibilities, remain on task, work independently, and keep busy.
 At our farm we place a high level of importance on quality, therefore, the ideal candidate must be able to discern when product is not of adequate quality, and do so efficiently.
 An ability to work at a fast pace, while still paying attention to quality is vital to the success of the farm.
-Experience working at a farm is not required, but previous work experience and/or references are a must.
-Applicants must be able to lift a minimum of 50lb easily, work with good body mechanics, work on their feet in various positions for full days, have a pleasant attitude, and be friendly and kind.
-Workers must come appropriately dressed for work and have their own sharp harvest knife, belt, and water bottle (both tennis shoes or work boots and muck boots are recommended).
-Smoking, inappropriate music, profanity, drugs, and alcohol are strictly prohibited on the premises.
-We operate as a fun work environment, promoting Christian ethics as a standard of practices.
-Us farm owners are passionate about our work, enjoy it, and seek to have others appreciate nature’s bounty alongside us!
+Experience working at a farm is not required, but strong work ethic and references are.

 What we offer